tbottenfield/interesting_animals/source/land_animals/platypus/platypus.rst

 **Reproduction**

-Pangolins mate usually during the summer and fall, but there isn't a specific mating season for them.
-There is a gestation period of around 140 days until a single baby pangolin is born.
-They are born at around 12 ounces and 6 inches in length.
+Platypuses become sexually active at around 2 years of age.
+Although the male has no part in caring for the young, the female digs a trench to store the eggs after they are released - usually around 21 days after mating.
+This trench is blocked with plugs to prevent predators and waters from harming the young.
+The gestation period outside of the female is between 10 to 14 days.
+After this, the young hatch and feed from the mother's milk until they reach 3 months old.

 ===============================================================================

-For more information on the pangolin, check out this site `here. <http://savepangolins.org/what-is-a-pangolin/>`_
+For more information on the platypus, check out this site `here. <http://www.nationalgeographic.com/animals/mammals/p/platypus/>`_